 He was inside and explaining to the parents within thirty seconds.
 All sorts of assurances were given and Gemma was technically under Thierry’s guardianship, in the view of the parents he’d die for their daughter as if she were his own and they couldn’t ask more than that.
 They’d packed three bags of supplies on top of Gemma’s packs.

-‘Right, Gemma,’ said Thierry, ‘time to say your goodbyes – I’ll wait in the kitchen.
+‘So, Gemma,’ said Thierry, ‘time to say your goodbyes – I’ll wait in the kitchen.
 By the way,’ he said to the parents, reaching inside to his inner pocket and extracting a plastic bag os something, ‘these are letters, we’d really appreciate it if you could send them.’
-The father nodded to the side table, Thierry went to the kitchen.
+The father nodded to put them on the side table, Thierry went to the kitchen.

 When all farewells had been concluded, he primed Gemma on what to do and she put on the harness.
 They went out to the back door and awaited the chop chop of the helicopter.
 It was a relieved man when it came into position and the cable was lowered.